Gold Battle: An Interview with Dr. Ian von Lindern, Expert Witness in Lawsuit Alleging the Stibnite Gold Project in Idaho Will Increase Cancer Risk

 Marilena:

-I made a career change to become a jeweler, which led me to think more about precious metal supply chains.
-I started following news about gold—especially what’s called “illegal mining” and mercury contamination in places like South America and Africa.
-Then I came across the Stibnite Gold Project, and it really shocked me.
+When I became a jeweler, I started following news about gold—especially what’s called “artisanal small-scale mining,” “illegal mining,” and mercury contamination— issues that are more common overseas.
+Then I came across the Stibnite Gold Project in Idaho, and it really shocked me.
 I realized how little I knew about gold mining in the United States!
+It was from watching a presentation you gave that I learned if Nevada were a country, it would be the fourth-largest gold producer in the world.

 It challenged the idea that gold mining happens elsewhere.
-I felt angry, honestly—especially seeing what the Idaho Conservation League, the Nez Perce, and others have uncovered.
+I felt angry, honestly—especially seeing what the Idaho Conservation League, the Nez Perce Tribe, and others have uncovered.
 It feels like these issues are buried or erased.

 Ian: